 Note: The above conditions are indicative, and the final conditions will be stipulated by financial institutions upon loan approval.

-Under the Income Tax Act, of 1961, income generated from house property is subjected to taxation as it is considered a part of total income.
+Under the Income Tax Act of 1961, income generated from house property is subject to taxation, as it is considered a part of total income.

-Also, if you own more than two properties for self-use, then only one will be considered as self-occupied which will earn zero annual value.
-The other properties will be considered as let out and are subjected to tax.
+Also, if you own more than two properties for self-use, then only one will be considered as self-occupied, which will earn zero annual value.
+The other properties will be considered as let out and are subject to tax.

 For self-occupied property, the amount of tax deduction is up to Rs 2 lakh per year on interest payable on a loan for the purchase, construction, and reconstruction of the property from your total income.
 Moreover, it is to be noted that interest paid before the completion of the construction is also included in the deduction.
 This deduction is allowed in 5 equal installments, starting from the year the house is purchased or construction has been done.

-Under Section 54F, an individual can purchase a residential house without having the burden to pay any tax on long-term assets like shares, bonds, and debentures, if the net amount received from selling the asset is invested in purchasing or construction of the property.
-Now, to claim this benefit an individual is supposed to purchase the house either one year before or two years after the sale of the property.
+Under Section 54F, an individual can purchase a residential house without having the burden of paying any tax on long-term assets like shares, bonds, and debentures if the net amount received from selling the asset is invested in purchasing or constructing the property.
+Now, to claim this benefit, an individual is supposed to purchase the house either one year before or two years after the sale of the property.
 In the case of construction, it must be done three years after the transfer.

-Another important thing to be noted is that if the new house is not purchased within the due date of filing the income tax return, the sale consideration is supposed to be deposited in the capital gain account in the authorized bank within the due date
+Another important thing to note is that if the new house is not purchased within the due date of filing the income tax return, the sale consideration is supposed to be deposited in the capital gain account in the authorized bank within the due date.

-For investments under Section 80C, an individual can avail the following deductions and exemptions (Maximum exemption limited up Rs 1.5 Lac including the employee PF contribution).
+For investments under Section 80C, an individual can avail the following deductions and exemptions (maximum exemption limited to Rs 1.5 Lac, including the employee PF contribution).

 LIP: Life Insurance Premium